 And in relation to your course topic: What problems do they have?
 What questions do they have?
 And what results do they want?

-Then you identify a specific problem that you have a perfect solution to.
+Then you identify a specific problem that you have a perfect solution for.

 Before you start working on your course, you should check if there’s a market demand for your chosen topic.
 For this, you need to do a research online to learn more about the market and your competition: What courses already exist about this topic?
 What content and solutions do they offer?
 What’s the price for those courses? etc.